opral/monorepo/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 ## 6. SEO Considerations

-Most SEO considerations are handled automatically by the Adapter.
+Most SEO considerations are handled automatically by Paraglide-SvelteKit.

-1. The Adapter will add `rel="alternate"` link tags to your `<head>` for SEO purposes.
+1. `rel="alternate"` link tags are automatically added to your `<head>` for SEO purposes.
-2. The Adapter encourages you to use the `hreflang` attribute on your `<a>` tags.
+2. It encourages you to use the `hreflang` attribute on your `<a>` tags.

 The only thing left to do is to set the `lang` attribute on your `<html>` tag.
 This is important for search engines, and also for screen readers.

-Here too the Adapter has you covered.
+Here too Paraglide-SvelteKit has you covered.
 It exposes a `handle` function that you can use to modify the HTML before it is sent to the client.
 We can use this to set the `lang` attribute.

 First, add an easy-to-find placeholder for the `lang` attribute in `./src/app.html`.
 By default the hook is looking for `%paraglide.lang%`.